 We have created a seasonal series of preserve days, led by the chef, tutor, cookery writer and author of our forthcoming River Cottage Fermentation Handbook, Rachel de Thample.
 Hosted in our award-winning cookery school, each immersive course is designed to equip you with the techniques and tips to build skills and confidence in tackling cordials, jams, chutneys, pickles, liqueurs, tisanes, gut-friendly ferments and more.

 On our Winter Preserves course you will make a classic marmalade and learn about a honey-based fermented version as well as low sugar options.
 Next, you will tackle a lemon curd with seasonal variations and a pectin-based stock before taking a break for a delicious lunch, prepared by the River Cottage chefs.
 In the afternoon sessions you will embrace fermenting, including kimchi, sauerkraut and preserved lemons, as well as the creative skills for infusing and drying ingredients to ensure you use every element.
 The tractor will be ready to whisk you and the results of your hard work back up the hill at the end of the day.

 You’ll be met at the top of the hill at 9.30am and transported to River Cottage HQ by tractor and trailer (approx. a 5 minute journey).

 Make yourself at home

-Meet Rachel and start the day with tea, coffee and treats fresh from the kitchen.
+Meet Rachel and your River Cottage team host over tea, coffee and seasonal treats fresh from the kitchen.

-Food is always the focus at River Cottage, and a two-course lunch of local, seasonal fare will be one of the highlights of your day, and of course, it’ll feature a smattering of our favourite preserves.
+Food is always the focus at River Cottage, and a two-course local, seasonal lunch will be one of the highlights of your day with some of our favourite preserves making an appearance.

 There will be time to chat to your course tutor and your fellow scholars, as well as label and bundle all your homemade goodies up to take home, before being whisked back up the hill by our tractor and trailer at 5pm.